-\ Workplace Writing is required if Reading and Writing scores are lower than required scores.
+TECH1113 Workplace Writing is required if Reading and Writing scores are lower than required scores.
 Student must score above in both areas to test out of Workplace Writing.

-\\If Math scores are lower than the required score, Technical Math is required.
-Reading scores are required for Technical Math.
+If Math scores are lower than the required score, TECH1003 Technical Math is required.
+Reading scores are a requirement for Technical Math.
 If Reading scores are below what is required, Workplace Writing is a co-req to Technical Math.